0leksandr/combinator/README.md

 Accepts collections of any objects (integers are shows as example).

 Returns iterables of different types (array/std::array/vector); required type should be declared as template argument when creating combinator object.

-Supports combination of pointers to original objects (if memory resourses are limited)